dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 sealed class X permits A, B, C, D{}
 ```

+###### Remote debugging
+How debugging works:
+* when you compile java code you can use option `javac -g`, which would include debug information
+    * by default line number & source file information is included
+    * you can include local variables names with `-g:vars`
+    * you can exclude all debug info with `-g:none` - which makes compiled files lighter, yet it's not adviced
+* since your compiled jar contains debug information by default, until you explicitly compiled it without it
+    * you can debug your jar file
+    * when exceptions happens, java can print stacktrace with original line numbers
+* make sure when debugging your source code correspond to compiled file
+    * otherwise if your source code changed and not the same that was used for compilation you can run into funny problems like breakpoints not working at all, or fire in strange places
+* bidirectional:
+    * debugger sends breaking points to JVM, and it pause execution there
+        * you can also modify code during debugging, and such code would be sent to JVM, which would use hot code replacement and now, new code would be executed.
+If you restart debugging, all such temporary code changes would be gone
+    * JVM can send variable contents back to debugger so you can inspect them How remote debugging works:
+* JDWP (Java Debug Wire Protocol) - protocol designed for remote debugging of java apps
+* JVM Tool Interface - provides debugging abilities to JVM (ability to inspect objects, set breakpoints)
+* JDI (java debug interface) - pass debugging requests from debugger to JVM
+* when connecting debugger to remote JVM either one can act as a server and other attaches to it
+* you should start JVM on remote server
+    * `java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005`
+    * if server=n, JVM will connect to debugger
+    * if suspend=y, JVM will wait until debugger is connected
+* then from IDE, choose host & port (you specified port on the server)
+    * make sure port on remote host is open for connection (use telnet to check)
+    * launch app from IDE
+    * make sure that your code version correspond to remote built version

 #### Low latency
 When you build low-latency system you should think how to store your data in memory.
 Not just use objects with getters/setters, but actualy